 Yoga, horticulture and exploring new frontiers

-Firefly’s primary focus is teaching graduate students obedience and in being admired for her Royal countenance.
+Firefly’s primary focus is on being admired for her Royal countenance.
 She enjoys demonstrating precision obedience skills – “there is no excuse for bad posture” is Firefly’s mantra – and you will never see her slouch.

 AKC Canine Good Citizen, Rally Obedience RL1 (Award of Excellence)